Are you planning to spend 3 days in Mexico City?

 Top that with live mariachi music while floating along the canals, and you’ve got yourself a truly magical local experience.

-If you’d like to kill two birds with one stone (and combine the Day 3 activities with Xochimilco), this top-rated full-day guided tour (with hotel pick-up in Mexico City) takes you punting down the canals of Xochimilco, as well as to Coyoacan and the Frida Kahlo Museum.
+This top-rated full-day guided tour (with hotel pick-up in Mexico City) takes you punting down the canals of Xochimilco, as well as to Coyoacan and the Frida Kahlo Museum.

 A day trip to the Teotihuacan pyramids is another highly-recommended option if you have four days in Mexico City.